Chattanooga-Digital-Dev/hubzilla/README.md

 | `hub_cron` | Background tasks | - |
 | `stalwart` | Local mail server | 25, 143, 587, 993, 465 |

-**Note:** This table describes the local development setup.
-Staging/production deployments use external Traefik on a dedicated overlay network.
-See [Staging Deployment Guide](docs/STAGING_DEPLOYMENT.md) for details.
+**Note:** This table describes the **local development setup**.
+Staging deployments run the mail server in a separate stack.
+See the [Hubzila Staging Deployment Guide](docs/HUBZILLA-STAGING_DEPLOYMENT.md) for details.

 ---